lbpapers/lbp-poc/_posts/ad2000/1999-06-30-ad2000-and-beyond-movement-overview.md

 <p>The leaders of the Movement neither predict nor prophesy "closure" by the year 2000.
 But they are calling the church to face realistically its commission to make disciples of all peoples and to pursue that priority with greater zeal and unity than ever before.</p>

-<p>The role of the AD2000 Movement may be capsulized in three C's: Catalyst.
-The AD2000 & Beyond Movement is a mobilizing entity which endeavors to bring together existing churches, movements and structures in the common goals of evangelism and church planting.
-Coordinator.
-The AD2000 & Beyond Movement facilitates cooperative mission efforts while functioning in a coordinating role.
-Communicator.
+<p>The role of the AD2000 Movement may be capsulized in three C's: <strong>Catalyst</strong>.
+The AD2000 & Beyond Movement is a mobilizing entity which endeavors to bring together existing churches, movements and structures in the common goals of evangelism and church planting. <strong>Coordinator</strong>.
+The AD2000 & Beyond Movement facilitates cooperative mission efforts while functioning in a coordinating role. <strong>Communicator</strong>.
 The AD2000 & Beyond Movement provides a crucial communications link between Christian leaders from every region of the world and from many elements within the body of Christ.</p>

 <p>The structure of the AD2000 & Beyond Movement has four features which give it strength and vitality:</p>